• Home

 Robin is now disease free and has become a passionate activist to make sure Baby Boomers get tested.

-So why should YOU get tested for Hepatitis C?
+Why YOU should get tested for Hepatitis C

 People born between 1945 – 1965 are 5 times more likely to have hepatitis C than other adults, according to the CDC.

-Below are some of the circumstances that have caused Baby Boomers to contract the Hepatitis C virus.
-Dr. Pesano strongly recommends not to point blame at anyone who has the disease.
+Below are some of the circumstances that have caused this to be true.
+Dr. Pesano strongly recommends not pointing blame at anyone who has the disease.
 It was most likely not in their control.
 The virus can take decades to present itself so events that took place in the past need to be considered.

-• Exposure to open blood – Testing is especially important for healthcare workers, law enforcement officers, military personal (Vietnam Vets) and anyone else who had blood exposure, especially pre 1990’s.
+• Exposure to open blood – Testing is especially important for healthcare workers, law enforcement officers, military personnel, (Vietnam Vets), and anyone else who had blood exposure, especially pre 1990’s.

 • Needle sticks